mccloudaero/rotary_axis_cam_scripts/README.md

 Can interpolate from a pre-probe file for cylindrical autoleveling

 ### Modify
+#### Apply Cylinder Autolevel (apply_cylinder_autolevel.py)
+Script to apply cylinder autolevel process.
+Modifies a G-code file to adjust the Z-axis height using the **probe_results.txt** file obtained from the pre-probe process.
+Requires the user to specify the nominal OD of the part to be cut.

 #### Convert to Inverse Time (convert_to_inverse_time.py)
 An easy way to generate rotary-axis G-code is to take a "flat" G-code file and wrap it in a cylindrical manner.
 G-code-Ripper by Scorchworks is a great tool